MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Thread_Jobs.md

 then it should never be assigned to, and method and properties should never be invoked on it.

-The following example passes a thread safe dotNet `ConcurrentDictionary` object to all child jobs to collect uniquely named process objects.
+The following example passes a thread-safe .NET `ConcurrentDictionary` object to all child jobs to collect uniquely named process objects.
 Since it is a thread safe object, it can be safely used while the jobs run concurrently in the process.